Saturday, 16 April, 2011

 However, the ultimate scam.
 The winner.
-The antic that required superpower ninja skills, didn’t actually occur until we were back in the car park area and ready to call time on this particular trip.
+The antic that required superpower ninja skills, didn’t actually occur until we were back on land.

 Two young girls approached us in the car park and offered us a couple of tacky, small, silver plates.
 This kind of act has happened regularly on the trip, so with little thought, we just waved them away and went about our regular business.
 They weren’t ready to give up just yet though and proceeded to shove the plates right up against my eyeballs.

 I noticed something very peculiar this time around – those plates had our faces on them.
 Our bloody unaware faces!
 But, when did they even… you know what, never mind.
 This is hilarious.
 We laughed a great deal about this one, and on reflection, I kind of wish I purchased them because it was so weird.
 If their pals weren’t pricing noodles at $15, I may have not maintained such a reluctant mindset and they could well have had a sale there.

 Oh well, one thing is for sure.
 Cambodia now has some really stunning cutlery, which frankly, should probably cost even more than their noodles!